Willson Contreras, Ian Happ have an emotional afternoon at Wrigley Field in Cubs’ win

 Contreras was greeted with a standing ovation during his at-bats in the first and seventh innings, and each time he gestured to the crowd in appreciation for their salute.
 The three-time All-Star catcher has been with the Cubs his entire career, beginning with them signing him as an international free agent in 2009.

-In his first at-bat, he singled and was driven in by Happ, whose two-run double put the Cubs ahead by two.
-The outfielder would be driven home by Nico Hoerner as the hosts got all the runs they’d need in the first inning.
+In his first at-bat, he singled and was driven in by Happ, whose two-run double put the Cubs ahead.
+The outfielder would be driven home by Nico Hoerner as the hosts got all the runs they’d need in the first frame.

-After the final out, both Contreras and Happ had a few embraces as they walked off the field with the crowd cheering in the background in what will likely be their last home game as Cubs teammates.
+After the final out, both Contreras and Happ shared a hug as they walked off the field with the crowd cheering in the background in what will likely be their last home game as Cubs teammates.

-As Contreras came to the dugout, his teammates lineup up in front of the step and each gave him a hug before he conducted a postgame interview with Marquee Sports Network.
+As the catcher came to the dugout, his teammates lined up in front of the step and each gave him a hug before he conducted a postgame interview with Marquee Sports Network.

 The Cubs now hit the road for a seven-game stretch that begins against the Giants on Thursday in San Francisco.
 After that comes a three-game series with the Cardinals in St. Louis which starts at 6:45 PM on August 2nd after the expiration of the MLB Trade Deadline.